pegerto/mdakit_sasa/docs/source/index.rst

 Welcome to mdakit-sasa's documentation!
 =========================================================

-This MDAKit allows enables the calculation of Solvant Accessible Surface Area ( SASA) with MDAnaysis.
+This MDAKit module facilitates the calculation of Solvant Accessible Surface Area (SASA) using MDAnaysis.

 .. note::
    The underline calculation and algorithm implementation is based on Freesasa, by Simon Mitternacht (2016) FreeSASA: An open source C library for solvent accessible surface area calculation.
 F1000Research 5:189 (doi: 10.12688/f1000research.7931.1)

-This software enable the calculation to be store for a trajectory and seamlessly integrates FreeSASA into MDAnaysis.
+This kit is a standalone package that utilizes MDAnalysis components to addresss the specific calculation of the solvant accessible area during a molecular dynamics simulatio.

 .. toctree::
    :maxdepth: 2